compnerd/swift-devenv/README.md

 > swift devenv
 ```

 The default action of `devenv` is to set the environment variables as that is the most common operation.

-You can explicitly specify `--setenv` if you like.
+**NOTE** `devenv` will launch a new shell, identified by `%COMSPEC%`.
+This is required as the process cannot modify the environment of the parent process.

 ##### INCLUDE